Baconfry/lyrics-fixer/readme.md

 ### How to use

-Download the executable in Releases, open it, paste the lyrics, and click **Fix Lyrics**.
+Download the zip file in [Releases](https://github.com/Baconfry/lyrics-fixer/releases), extract it and run LyricsFixer, paste the lyrics, and click **Fix Lyrics**.

 ### What does it exactly do?
 This is documented in the code, see `LyricsFixer.ahk` -> `FixLyrics()`.
 The application: